 Beginning as Foundation Junior Docents, all participants are required to volunteer one weekend day a month, working with families in the workshops and galleries.
 After having completed one full year of the Program, participants are then qualified to be paid for their work.
 In addition, during their senior year, Junior Docents can apply for the Summer Camp Manager position, supervising fellow Junior Docents and overseeing the Museum's summer programs for camps.
 Upon graduation, they can apply to supervise Junior Docents at special events and on weekends.
 In the past, Junior Docents have gone on to hold positions in various departments at the Hudson River Museum, including Curatorial, Education, Finance, and Visitor Services.

 The Junior Docent Program is uniquely student-driven.
 The Advisory Board of Junior Docents meets monthly to discuss program activities, plan upcoming events, and approve specific projects.
 They are also involved in the recruitment, interviewing, and selection of new Junior Docents each year.

 The Junior Docent Program has a large alumni presence made up of former participants who actively continue their relationship with the Museum after graduation.
 Alumni of the Junior Docent Program have gone on to attend such colleges as: Binghamton University, Brown University, The City College of New York, Columbia University, George Washington University, Hunter College, Manhattan College, New York University, Pratt Institute, Rhode Island School of Design, and Stony Brook University.

 To be admitted to the Program, you must be a freshman or sophomore at a Yonkers Public High School.
 Recruitment takes place September through October.
-To apply, please fill out and submit an application (download here) and schedule an afterschool interview at the Museum.
-The deadline to apply for this year is Saturday, October 21, 2017.
+Applications are no longer being accepted for the 2017/18 school year.
+Send an e-mail to firstname.lastname@example.org if you would like to be on our mailing list.